Accommodation and Compliance Series:

 - Provide written job instructions when possible

-- Prioritize job assignments and provide more structure
+- Prioritize job assignments

 - Allow flexible work hours and allow a self-pace workload

 - Provide memory aids, such as schedulers or organizers